Sexting

 If you are feeling pressured or bullied in school about sexting, your school has to help.
 For more information on what a school should be doing see Bullying.

-The school may contact the police and/or Children’s Services if you have been harmed or are at risk of harm.
-For more information, see Child Services.
+The school may contact the police and/or children’s services if you have been harmed or are at risk of harm.
+For more information, see Children’s services.

 Schools can search pupils for electronic devices and search data on devices and delete any indecent images on there.
 For more information, see Can I be searched at school.

-How can I get sexting images removed from the internet?
+How can I get images or videos removed from the internet?

-The Internet Watch Foundation can remove any sexual images from the internet, you can report any images here.
+The Internet Watch Foundation can remove any child sexual images and videos from the internet.
+You can report any images here.